chef/chef-web-docs/chef_master/source/integrate_compliance_chef_server.rst

 Configure |chef compliance|
 -----------------------------------------------------

-Paste the ``chef-compliance-ctl auth add ...`` command provided during the previous step in the |chef compliance| shell.
+Execute the ``chef-compliance-ctl auth add ...`` command provided during the previous step in the |chef compliance| shell.

 When done, it will ask you to run ``chef-compliance-ctl reconfigure``.